Our Kilimanjaro Mountain Equipment

 Unfortunately, there are teams in operation who do not understand the correct use of supplemental when used without a nasal canula at this elevation and who have published misleading information elsewhere on the Internet.
 To address this, we ask that climbers please understand that supplemental oxygen will never be administered by KAS to a climber to assist their ascent on Kilimanjaro, but only to casualties for whom immediate descent is already judged to be necessary.
 Doing the opposite is unsafe.

 Are our porters well equipped?

-If any readers have difficulty imagining how clothing preferences can vary so widely between different climbers, we would invite them to consider that Rebecca Rees-Evans, the fastest woman to climb Kilimanjaro (13 hours 16 minutes) summitted Kilimanjaro in a blizzard in May at 0250 in the middle of the night wearing lightweight tights and running shoes.
+If any readers have difficulty imagining how clothing preferences can vary so widely between different climbers, we would invite them to consider that Rebecca Rees-Evans, the fastest woman to climb Kilimanjaro - until her record of 13 hours 16 minutes was broken four years after setting it - summitted Kilimanjaro in a blizzard in May at 0250 in the middle of the night wearing lightweight tights and running shoes.
 That said, we certainly do not encourage KAS climbers to follow suit!